linkux-it/vimgalaxy/README.md

 -------------- | ----------------------
 [deoplete-jedi] | deoplete.nvim source for Python
-[vim-virtualenv] | Vim plugin for working with python virtualenvs
+[vim-virtualenv] | Vim plugin for working with python virtualenvs [django-plus.vim] | Improvements to the handling of Django related files in Vim, some of which are based on Steve Losh's htmldjango scripts.

 ##### Lua